kirtfitzpatrick/writer-reader/README.md

 Check the examples directory for a basic example of the Writer Reader system being used across accounts and regions within a single app.
 This is something CDK can't do.
-Not only can it not do it within an app, but it absolutely can't do it across apps which any mature system will need to do.
+Not only can it not do it within an app, but it absolutely can't do it across apps, which any mature system will need to do.

-Generally you'll define your Writers and Readers as `const`s at the top of your stack and chart files.
-It makes the code more readable this way as well as makes for easy importing and use by the Readers that need to retrieve the Writers data.
+Generally you'll define your Writers and Readers as `const`'s at the top of your stack and chart files.
+It makes the code more readable as well as easier for importing and use by the Readers that need to utilize the writers to regenerate the correct keys names to fetch the thing.

 ```typescript
 // vpc-stack.ts